arpitbbhayani/revine-docs/shapes.md

 ENDSHAPE
 ```

-There are a lot of prebuilt shapes like [TEXT](/docs/text) that
+There are a lot of built-in shapes like [TEXT](/docs/text), [LINE](/docs/line), and [CIRCLE](/docs/circle) that
 you can use for your animation and artwork.
 You can find all the supported shapes in the menu on the left-hand side.

-Every shape type has a set of properties, like `color`, `name`, `x`, and `y`, that it requires during declaration.
+Every shape type has a set of properties, like `color`, `name`, `position`, that it requires during declaration.
-These properties determine how the `TEXT` shape will be rendered on the canvas.
-The property of the shape always
+These properties determine how the shape will be rendered on the canvas.
-starts with a `.` followed by the value(s) required for it.
 Some properties are common across shapes, but every
 shape will have a few properties unique to it.

 > You will find information about the properties supported by a shape in the documentation of that shape.